Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 With the advancement of large language models (LLMs), the concept of AI agents has gradually attracted significant attention.
 An AI agent refers to a category of software applications that utilizes LLMs to interact with users or other agents and accomplish specific tasks.
-Take
-A multimodal AI agent as an example, it can collaborate with other domain-specific agents to complete diverse tasks such as translation, configuration generation, and API development.
+Take a multimodal AI agent as an example, it can collaborate with other domain-specific agents to complete diverse tasks such as translation, configuration generation, and API development.

 A2A provides a standardized way for AI agents to communicate and collaborate across different platforms and frameworks through a structured